Guillescas/GoStack/README.md

 ## What is this?

+This is the repository for all that i have learned from GoStack course!

+## What will you find here?

-Here is my platyground of content from GoStack course!
-Enjoy a lot of code and attempts to make it work hehe
+For me, here is my playground of content from GoStack course!

+Enjoy a lot of code and attempts to make it work hehe 🙃